 A company must be sponsored for a Top Secret FCL, even if it already has a lower level FCL.
 The cleared contractor or federal agency must follow the same sponsorship procedures, and personnel clearances for all KMPs must be upgraded as well.

-At this time, there is no direct charge for a FCL issued by the Defense Security Service.
+At this time, there is no direct charge for a FCL issued by the Defense Counterintelligence and Security Agency.

 A contractor is determined as having FOCI when under such a level of foreign control or influence that it cannot be cleared without a negation method.
 DSS assists the contractor in selecting a negation method; however, some levels of FOCI cannot be negated and the contractor is determined ineligible for an FCL.